SherG/sherrieg/content/blog/desantis-state-guard/index.md

 The first sentence of the artice states "that he [DeSantis], not the Pentagon, would control" this "civilian military force."

 Well, yes, that is how state guards work: the commander-in-chief <em>is</em> the governor.
 State guards operate under the military laws of the state they are based in.
-The Pentagon doesn't control state guards and never has.
+And they're <a href="https://www.law.cornell.edu/uscode/text/32/109" target="blank">authorized by Congress</a>.
+The Pentagon doesn't control state guards.

-Reconstitution of a state guard would be a low-priority - even boring - news story, but a stream of sensationalism followed with claims that DeSantis wanted a private army that would ominously do his bidding.
+Reconstitution of a state guard would be a low-priority - even boring - news story, but a stream of sensationalism followed with claims that DeSantis wanted a private army in order to do ominous things.
 I admit I fell for the clickbait myself! ("He wants what?" -click- "Oh!
 It's just a story about reconstituting a state guard!")

 Following the news, current and former elected officials took to Twitter comparing the prosposed state guard with "<a href="https://twitter.com/charliecrist/status/1466452164654608391?lang=en" target="blank">hand-picked secret police</a>" that a "<a href="https://twitter.com/annette_taddeo/status/1466459197667741700" target="blank">wannabe dictator</a>" would turn into "<a href="https://twitter.com/annette_taddeo/status/1466459197667741700" target="blank">his own vigilante militia like we've seen in Cuba.</a>"